-Deadline: The Executive Director position is open until filled with special consideration given to applications
+Deadline: The Executive Director position is open until filled.

 Please submit cover letter, resume, three references, and 1-2 page supplemental information to: